kubernetes-sigs/aws-fsx-csi-driver/docs/README.md

 ### Examples
 Before the example, you need to:
 * Get yourself familiar with how to setup Kubernetes on AWS and [create FSx for Lustre filesystem](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started.html#getting-started-step1) if you are using static provisioning.
-* When creating FSx for Lustre file system, make sure it is accessible from Kuberenetes cluster.
-This can be achieved by creating FSx for lustre filesystem inside the same VPC as Kubernetes cluster or using VPC peering.
+* When creating FSx for Lustre file system, make sure its VPC is accessible from Kuberenetes cluster's VPC and network traffic is allowed by security group.
+  * For FSx for Lustre VPC, you can either create FSx for lustre filesystem inside the same VPC as Kubernetes cluster or using VPC peering.
+  * For security group, make sure port 988 is allowed for the security groups that are attached the lustre filesystem ENI.
 * Install FSx for Lustre CSI driver following the [Installation](README.md#Installation) steps.

 #### Example links